wazo-platform/wazo-doc/source/administration/sccp/sccp.rst

 * Remove a device from the configuration
 * Add a voicemail on an already configured user
 * Change the language of an already configured user
+* Add/remove a function key to an already configured user

 Be warned that this command will disconnect all SCCP phones and hence all current phone calls will be lost.